Norbiros/Norbiros/README.md

 # Hello World 👋

 ## 😄 About me:
 I am Norbiros.
 I live in Poland.
-I have 2.5 years of programming experience! <br>
+I have 3 years of programming experience! <br>
-I know languages like Java, Kotlin, JS, TS, C++ and Scratch :D<br/>
+I know languages like Java, Kotlin, JS, TS, Python, C++ and Scratch :D<br/>
-I also know how to write plugins and mods (forge, fabric) in minecraft My favourite IDEs are Intelij IDEA and Webstorm! <br>
+I also know how to write plugins and mods (forge, fabric) for minecraft My favourite IDEs are Intelij IDEA and Webstorm! <br>

 ## 🔭 I’m currently working on: